By Christopher Jeremiah

 The advertisements that you see on a daily basis are specious, if not spurious.
 Photoshop, retouching and the numerous other enhancements they utilize.
 You do know that they use a select few of the real-life community so that they are more appealing.
 We can only imagine the other fabrications, tricks and deceptions they exploit in their ads.

-Now for the main reason that nudism is beneficial is, it’s a therapy of sorts and can help you accept yourself and others, shame and exploitation of the human body should be forsaken while we gain better self-esteem and self-worth.
+Now for the main reason that nudism is beneficial is, that it’s a therapy of sorts and can help you accept yourself and others with respect.
+Shame and exploitation of the human body should be forsaken while we gain better self-esteem and self-worth.
 It will show you that every body is beautiful and similar, yet unique in its own way.

 After close scrutinization, and opening your mind, and really thinking about your body and what I have stated here, you will most certainly realize it’s beautiful and we all know what is hiding behind the cloaks we wear.
 The ads you see are not real, but have been enhanced and it doesn’t hurt anyone in any way, including children.